Flomp/wanderer/README.md

   The trail catalogue that makes your GPS data searchable
 </h4>

 wanderer is a self-hosted trail database.
-You can upload your recorded tracks and add various metadata to create an easily searchable catalogue.
+You can upload your recorded tracks or create new ones and add various metadata to build an easily searchable catalogue.

 ## Core Features

 ![Screenshot of wanderer](docs/imgs/features.png)

 - Manage your trails
+- Plan new routes
 - Extensive map integration and visualization
 - Share trails with other people and explore theirs
 - Advanced filter and search functionality